BeaOrdonez/Data-Processing-Final-Project/README.md

  -->Random forest

 Thanks to Scikit Learn, this implementation is really easy to do.
-We only need two hyper parameters for the data splitting part and as in the Neural Network, we used 20% of the data for testing and 80% for the training part.
+To get our results, we only needed two hyper parameters for the data splitting part and as in the Neural Network, we used 20% of the data for testing and 80% for the training part.
 This 80% is used to train the RandomForestRegressor model provided by scikit learn.
 Then the model predictions are made on the test data.
-The same metrics MSE and R² Score have been used.
+Some hyperparameters such as random_state with the default value 42, n_estimators commonly set at 100 could be used to improve the results by trying to tune them to better values for better results.
+The same metrics of evaluation MSE and R² Score have been used.

 The results are represented in the table below.
 Here the two models have been used with they default parameters as defined in the explanations.
 Nevertheless, in order to achieve better results, GridSearchCV has been tried for Random Forest to perform Hyperparameter selection, with results that do not differ much from the ones obtain with the default parameters.